Church of Saint Francis of Assisi

 The first of these innovations was the introduction of a Mass known as the Nightworkers' Mass, which was celebrated for employees working on the night shift as well as actors, newspapermen and travelers out of Penn Station who had either arrived in the city late at night, or had a long wait between connecting trains.

-Soon afterwards, St. Francis Church responded to the spiritual needs of daytime employees and became the first church in America to receive permission to celebrate a daily Mass as late as 12:15 in the afternoon.
+Soon afterward, St. Francis Church responded to the spiritual needs of daytime employees and became the first church in America to receive permission to celebrate a daily Mass as late as 12:15 in the afternoon.
 Father Anselm Kennedy, the pastor who introduced the Noonday Mass, also began the practice of hearing confessions daily throughout the entire day.
-In response to the disaster of the Great Depression, the daily Breadline started in 1929 and has continued to serve the hungry of our city every day since.
+In response to the disaster of the Great Depression, the daily Breadline started in 1929 and has continued to serve the hungry every day since.

 The Roman Catholic Church of St. Francis of Assisi - New York City (Steven E. Lawson)